 Instructions

-- Combine all ingredients in a small bowl, then whisk to combine.
-Taste and adjust seasoning, adding more Sriracha if you want more heat, a few drops at a time.
+- Make the kani salad dressing.
+Combine ½ cup Kewpie mayo, 2 Tbsp mirin, and 1 tsp Sriracha in a small bowl, then whisk to combine.
+Taste and adjust seasoning, adding more Sriracha if you want more heat.
 Set aside.

-- Use fingers or two forks to pull apart and shred crab sticks, then place in a large bowl.
+- Shred the imitation crab.
+Use fingers or two forks to pull apart and finely shred crab sticks, then place in a large bowl.

-- Spoon all except 2 Tbsp of dressing on top of shredded kani, then toss to combine.
+- Toss with spicy mayo.
+Spoon all except 2 Tbsp of the dressing on top of the shredded kani, then toss to combine.

-- Add tobiko and tempura bits, then toss and taste salad.
+- Add remaining ingredients.
+Add tobiko and tempura bits, then toss and taste salad.
 If you want more dressing, add remaining 2 Tbsp.
 If you want it spicier, add a bit more Sriracha to dressing, whisk to combine, then toss with kani salad.

-- Place shredded cucumber on a serving plate, then top with spicy kani salad.
+- Assemble, then serve!
+Place shredded cucumber on a serving plate, then top with spicy kani salad.
 Add a little extra tobiko and/or tempura bits on top, then serve immediately.
+Alternatively, you can toss the shredded cucumber with the kani.
+Enjoy!

 Notes